kszonek/nextion-uploader/README.md

 ## Building

-Project uses QT and cmake, can be build in QTCreator or from command line.
+Project is written in QT5 and uses cmake, can be build in QTCreator or from command line.

 ### Linux